SAP/ai-sdk-js/packages/foundation-models/README.md

 ### Custom Request Configuration

-Set custom request configuration in the `requestConfig` parameter when calling the `run` function of a chat or embedding client.
+Set custom request configuration in the `requestConfig` parameter when calling the `run()` method of a chat or embedding client.

 ```ts
 const response = await client.run(